 At the regional and international levels, our work will be informed by and formally link up with (and in doing so help to inform) regional and international efforts regarding accountability, reparation, redress, and remedy, specifically for women, children, and victims of sexual and gender-based violence.
 We will work most closely with UNICEF, OHCHR, and Women and Armed Conflict, an international network of lawyers and human rights defenders focusing on justice for women and girls in armed conflict.

-This research is complemented by the larger Tufts/FIC Uganda/Sudan team’s in-depth work among war-affected communities in northern Uganda and South Sudan.
-This work aims to gauge the perceptions and (more rarely) experiences of local populations regarding justice and accountability processes.
-Additionally, this project dovetails with the Tufts/FIC work on traditional justice systems in northern Uganda described below.
+This research is complemented by the in-depth work by Feinstein’s Uganda and Sudan team among war-affected communities.
+That team’s work gauges the perceptions and (more rarely) the experiences of local populations regarding justice and accountability processes.
+Additionally, this project dovetails with Feinstein’s work on traditional justice systems in northern Uganda.

-This research is being carried out in collaboration with a local, grassroots human rights NGO based in northern Uganda.
-The Tufts/FIC team has worked closely with this organization for the past eight years.
-We also seek to cultivate stronger ties with survivors’ and victims’ groups, national legal groups such as the Uganda Women Lawyers’ Association, national women’s human rights groups including Isis-WICCE, and key members of the Ugandan parliament, and the Ugandan Human Rights Commission.
+Moreover, Feinstein’s researchers sought to cultivate strong ties with survivors’ and victims’ groups, national legal groups such as the Uganda Women Lawyers’ Association, national women’s human rights groups including Isis-WICCE, and key members of the Ugandan parliament, and the Ugandan Human Rights Commission.